MaraJade/JustNoBot/README.md

 * Give it a name, select script, enter a redirect url (http://127.0.0.1 works), hit create app

-* Copy praw.ini.sample to praw.ini, and enter your login information, as well as the secrets you now have from creating the app.
+* Copy config.py.sample to config.py, and enter your login information, as well as the secrets you now have from creating the app.

 * Run the bot! `python3 justnobot.py`